alixaxel/chrome-aws-lambda/README.md

 Fonts with the same basename will only be downloaded if they are not already cached.

-> On non-headless environments, the font method is a no-op to avoid polluting the user space.
+> On non-serverless environments, the `font()` method is a no-op to avoid polluting the user space.

 It's recommended that you use a CDN, like [raw.githack.com](https://raw.githack.com/) or [gitcdn.xyz](https://gitcdn.xyz/).